Revou-FSSE-Jun25/milestone-1-Milnandy/README.md

 ## Features

 - Responsive layout for desktop, tablet, and mobile
-- Fixed navigation bar with smooth and snap scroll
+- Fixed navigation bar with smooth scroll
+- Hamburger menu containing each section
+- Transition logo on navigation bar when on scroll
-- Section-based design: Home, About Me, Projects and Contact
+- Section-based design: Home, About, Projects and Contact
 - Email and social media icons (using Boxicons)
 - Minimalist, modern aesthetic with custom color palette
 - Scroll-friendly layout with clean structure